Sue Fear: Climbing career

-Between 1997 and 2006, Fear climbed five of the world's fourteen 8,000 metre peaks, or eight-thousanders.
-Her climbing career took off in 1997 when she led the first successful ascent by an Australian team of Makalu II (7,680 m) in Nepal.
-She followed this with ascents of Cho Oyu (8,201 m) in 1998, and Shishapangma (8,046 m) in 2002.
+Between 1995 and 2006, Fear climbed the Seven Summits and five of the fourteen eight-thousander peaks.
+Her first eight-thousander was Cho Oyu (8,201 m) in 1998, followed by Shishapangma (8,027 m) in 2002.
 In 2003, Fear climbed Everest (8,848 m) from the more difficult Tibetan side on the North Col. She was the first Australian-born woman and the second Australian woman overall to do so.
-She then successfully summitted Gasherbrum II (8,035 m) in Pakistan the following year (2004).
-Her final climb was to Manaslu (8,156 m) in 2006, which she successfully summited.
+She then successfully climbed Gasherbrum II (8,034 m) in Pakistan the following year (2004).
+Her final climb was Manaslu (8,163 m) in 2006, which she successfully summited.

-Fear died on 28 May 2006, when she fell into a crevasse (approx. 7,800 m) while descending from the summit of Manaslu in Nepal.
-Manaslu was her fifth climb of a mountain over 8,000 metres.
+Fear died on 28 May 2006, when she fell into a crevasse (approx. 7,400 m) while descending from the summit of Manaslu.
 Her body remains on the mountain, honouring an earlier request if she were to die while climbing a mountain.
 A plaque now lies in the memory of her just above the town of Bandipur on a small hill facing Manaslu.